Trent Cull: Professional

+Coaching career

 Following his playing career, Cull took up coaching to work as an AHL assistant coach with the Syracuse Crunch under Ross Yates from 2006 to 2010.
 He then accepted a head coaching position in the Ontario Hockey League with the Sudbury Wolves, where he remained for three seasons before returning to the Syracuse Crunch as an assistant coach with the 2013–14 season.
 In 2017, he was named head coach of the Utica Comets by their NHL affiliate, the Vancouver Canucks.
 He remained with the AHL team when it relocated as the Abbotsford Canucks in 2021.

+On July 1, 2022, Cull was named an assistant coach for the Vancouver Canucks, where he would be fired in the middle of his first season along with head coach Bruce Boudreau.

+On July 17, 2023, Cull was named the head coach of the Calgary Wranglers, the top AHL affiliate of the Calgary Flames.
+During the 2023–24 AHL season, due to the Wranglers position at the top of the Pacific division at the end of the calendar year, Cull was named as a coach for the 2024 AHL All-Star Classic.

+On December 27, 2024, the Calgary Flames called up Cull from his Wranglers position on an interim basis as an Assistant Coach with the Wranglers' parent team, while Brad Larsen, took leave from the team.
+On May 30, 2025, Cull was named a full time assistant coach for the Flames.